digital-asset/daml/docs/source/json-api/search-query-language.rst

-Unless otherwise required by one of the other rules below or to follow, values are interpreted according to :doc:`lf-value-specification`, and compared for equality, unless they are lists or maps.
+Unless otherwise required by one of the other rules below or to follow, values are interpreted according to :doc:`lf-value-specification`, and compared for equality.

+All types are supported by this simple equality comparison except:

+- lists
+- textmaps
+- genmaps

 Simple equality
 ***************